Sleuthing 101 What Makes a Parure

 Yes.
 No. Maybe.
 Always.

-With more eyes on vintage jewelry, a parure is a dream find.
+But, like a committed relationship.
+A parure is a dream find.
 Most of the sets I come across have been scattered across different states-because, let's be honest, no one thinks to keep them together.
 Jewelry trends changed, families separated heirlooms, and sometimes, pieces just got lost along the way.

 Oddly enough, when you do find a set in the wild, it's usually cheaper than buying each piece individually.
 There's probably an economist out there who could explain why-but only if you're willing to get trapped in that conversation at a party.